Vibe Coding for PMs

 Select Option 1: "Claude account with subscription"

-• What happens: Your terminal generates a login link.
-Click Authorize in your browser to link the terminal to your Claude account.
+• What happens: When you hit Enter, your terminal will generate a unique login link or open your browser.
+You'll just need to click Authorize to link your terminal to your Claude account.

 4